Daniel L Dent, M.D.

 Associate Director for Workforce Development, Mays Cancer Center

 Dr. Dent joined the faculty at UT Health San Antonio in 1996 and has received numerous teaching excellence awards as voted by medical students and residents.
 He has mentored and advocated for medical students and residents such that they have received awards or national recognition from the American Medical Association, the American College of Surgeons, the American Association for the Surgery of Trauma, the Society for Vascular Surgery, the Society of Thoracic Surgeons, the Surgical Council on Resident Education, the Residency Review Committee for Surgery, the Society of American Gastrointestinal and Endoscopic Surgeons, the Association of Program Directors in Surgery, the Association for Surgical Education, the Shock Society, and Archives of Surgery.
 As a result of his commitment to surgical and medical education, he was named a Distinguished Teaching Professor by the University of Texas System in 2010 and received the UT Health San Antonio Presidential Award for Teaching Excellence in 2016.
-He holds a faculty appointment in the Department of Medical Education where he is the Director of Competency Assessment.

 -